Mercury13/unicodia/AutoQa/README.md

 **Purpose:** debugging character→font mapping

 **When to run:** when changed those things, or extended a font.
+Auto-runs during every build

+# http_test.txt

+**Purpose:** checking that HTTP(s) library works, makes HTTPS requests and registers codes/errors

-Maybe I’ll auto-run during every build
+**When to run:** almost never.
+But it auto-runs during every build